rku/hwprak-vns/README.md

 ## Notes on the assembler

-The assembler is case insensitive.
+The assembler is case insensitive and supports the instructionset as documented in the manual you get for preparing your experiments.
+It supports some additional convenience features and directives:

 * `in <port>`

-  Requests input for port <port> from user and stores it in the accumulator.
+  Requests input for port `<port>` from user and stores it in the accumulator.
+The port value ist not used at the moment.
+You can simply pass `0`.
+See the multiply example for a use case.

 * `out <port>`

   Prints content of accumulator to stdout.
+The port value is not used at the moment.
+You can simply pass a `0`.
+See the multiply example for a use case.

 * `.offset <offset>`

-  Sets address offset for the following code to <offset>.
+  Sets address offset for the following code to `<offset>`.

   Example: